dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core.md

 <pre><code>let (>>=) = bind</code></pre>

-By using the `bind` function we can combine unlimited `HttpHandler` functions to one.
+With the `bind` function we can combine unlimited `HttpHandler` functions to one.

 The flow would look something like this: